 Michael Linn, LPC

 Michael Linn is Board Certified by the National Board of Certified Counselors and is a Licensed Professional Counselor in the state of Pennsylvania.
 He obtained his Bachelor’s Degree in Human Development and Family Studies from The Pennsylvania State University and his Master’s Degree in Counseling from West Chester University.
-Michael has over 10 years experience in the counseling field with more than half of his years of experience working in Franklin County.
+Michael has over 15 years experience in the counseling field with more than 10 years of experience working in Franklin County.